Syrian doctor caught in U.S. immigration ban gives up, moves to Canada

 Trump says the ban is needed to protect the U.S. from terrorists.

-Almilaji was recently awarded the Meritorious Service Medal by the Canadian representative of Queen Elizabeth II.
+Almilaji was recently awarded the Meritorious Service Medal by the Canadian representative of the Queen.

 “Nothing really slows him down including Donald Trump, and including all the many other obstacles that arise along the way in doing this work,” said Dr. Adam Levine, who leads the Humanitarian Innovation Initiative at Brown.